4,6, 8 Edward Street - Blackpool

 Challenges

-The replacement of large glass panels in an active pedestrian zone required close coordination, precise lifting operations, and clear communication with nearby retailers.
+- Replacement of large glass panels in an active pedestrian zone required precise lifting operations and coordination

 Solutions

-Bambers developed a detailed phasing and logistics plan to maintain safe pedestrian flow and continuous access to businesses.
+- Bambers developed a detailed phasing and logistics plan to maintain safe pedestrian flow

-Specialist glazing equipment and temporary protective barriers ensured full compliance with health and safety standards.
+- Specialist glazing equipment and protective barriers ensured health and safety compliance

 Value Added for the Community and Client